If you want to learn how to play jazz, you will need to learn jazz standards. Period.

 6. “C-Jam Blues” by Duke Ellington (1942)

-C-Jam Blues The easiest melody of any of the jazz standards.
-The melody only has two notes alternating between C and G. A classic version can be found on Duke Ellington’s album Black, Brown, and Beige (1944), but this tune has other notable versions, too.
+C-Jam Blues has one of the easiest melodies of any of the jazz standards in the jazz world.
+The melody only has two notes alternating between C and G. A definitive version comes from Duke Ellington and His Famous Orchestra on the album Black, Brown, and Beige (1944), but this tune has other notable versions, too.